Davis01j/Strength-EndurancePrograming/README.txt

+GENERAL INTENT:
+    1. Create flexible ETL pipelines w/ Airflow to consolidate Whoop and Garmin data exports (CSV & JSON)
+    2. Load data into database.
+    3. Create consolidated table(s) for analysis.
+    4. Create Endurance (running / biking) and strength programs with Python.
+Both programs utilize linear progression.
+    5. Leverage historical physiological data to inform programming during execution.

-File Structure: This file structure is optimized for development in Jupyter Notebooks.
+Application File: This file structure is optimized for development in Jupyter Notebooks.
                 Methodology is to use Jupyter Notebook for quick dev and transition to application scripts quickly.

+Tree Diagram: [NEEDS UPDATING AS OF 06/07/2025]
     running-plan-project/
     ├── env/      ← project virtual environment
     ├── airflow-env/      ← airflow virtual environment